RickStrahl/MarkdownMonster/Readme.md

 ![](SnagItScreenCapture.gif)

-> Due to a confirmed bug in SnagIt 13's automation interface, SnagIt 13 currently does not work with Markdown Monster.
-Version 12 and older work fine, but if you're only using SnagIt 13 you have to temporarily resort to using the built-in screen capture tool.
-TechSmith is aware of the issue and have promised a fix in an upcoming patch release.

 If you don't have SnagIt installed or you simply prefer a more light weight but less full featured solution, you can use the **built-in Screen Capture** that's a native part of Markdown Monster and doesn't require any external software:

 ![](ClassicScreenCapture.gif)

 ### Other Add-ins - What do you want to build?
 I can think of a few add-in ideas - a quick way to commit to Git and Push would be useful for documentation solutions, or Git based blogs, so you can easily persist changes to a GitHub repository.
 Embedding all sorts of content like reference links, AdSense links, Amazon product links, a new post template engine, etc., etc.